 Crusty Topped Bloomer (Tiger Bread)

 This is a simple white bloomer loaf that has a tasty crunchy top which once you have tried it you will be hooked.
+You get more for your money with this recipe - a huge loaf using just 500g flour and it keeps fresh for longer than other home made breads.

 If you are mixing your dough by hand place the flour, salt, yeast and oil in a roomy mixing bowl then add 280ml of the water and mix to a rough dough.
 If the dough is very dry then add the rest of the water.
 Knead the dough for at least ten minutes until it becomes stretchy, smooth and non sticky.
 If you are going to knead the dough in a table top mixer fitted with a dough hook – I usually place the yeast into the bottom of the bowl then add the flour, salt, oil and finally the water.
 Add 280ml of the water then mix long enough for the dough to form a ball then add the rest of the water a little at a time.
 Continue to knead the bread dough until smooth and stretchy – avoid adding extra flour.